That’s Not My Job! Roles & Responsibilities in a Marriage

 • In other words, I keep our lives organized.
 He “thinks” he keeps our lives organized.

 Also, there have been times when I was the breadwinner and times when my husband was (and is now) the breadwinner.
-When our children were very young, I worked long hours in New York City, and my husband was the more “present” parent.
+When our children were young, I worked long hours in New York City, and my husband was the more “present” parent.
 He was the main driver to and from daycare.
 With my husband traveling and working from home, I am the more “present” parent.
 I’m the main driver to and from activities.

 How does a household task become one’s “job”?